harsimratmodi41/College_induction_experience/README.md

 Second lecture was of BEEE by prof.Baljinder sir .They taught us about the syllabus, modules and books of BEEE.
 After a break, we went to auditorium for the expert lecture by Dr Priya Darshani mam based on UHV (universal human values ) .It was very interesting lecture.
 Then the members of causmic club gave us knowledge about their club.
 # Day-5
+At 9:30, We reached our classes .Our first lecture was of chemistry by prof .Mandeep Kaur mam.
+Mam taught us what's the meaning of chemistry?
+Mam tells us about the marking scheme for chemistry exam.Mam asked questions from us also.
+At 10:30, it was our english lecture by Prof.Nisha mam .Mam was very nice .Mam told us syllabus of english.Mam had taken our introduction also.Mam gave us some key points